mikolmogorov/Ragout/doc/INSTALL.md

 Using without installation
 --------------------------

-To build Ragout in source directory, run:
+To build Ragout inside the source directory, run:

 	python2.7 setup.py inplace

-This will build all necessary modules and create "ragout_local" executable.
 In this case, you should manually install all dependencies using *pip* or your OS-specific package manager as it is written below.